Towards #SDSR18 – Defending Europe

 Force protection from the south to the north of Poland would require highly mobile forces, somewhat akin to the role that the Yeomanry provided during the Cold War.
 It also needs a powerful artillery and air defence component, backed with sufficient logistics strength and regular deployment exercises.
 Given combat aircraft are likely to be in short supply, long range precision artillery rockets can replace many CAS and Strike sorties.

-The proposal therefore is to propose/influence the US to re-establish a heavy armoured force in Europe as part of a US led armoured division that includes an armoured brigade each from the UK, Poland and USA.
+A option might be to propose/influence the US to re-establish a heavy armoured force in Europe as part of a US led armoured division that includes an armoured brigade each from the UK, Poland and USA.
 Divisional enablers would be provided by all three to their strengths with other supporting capabilities provided by the Czech Republic, Slovenia and Hungary.
 Hungary for example has a fleet of very useful PTS amphibious transporter vehicles for river crossing and the Czech Republic, a force of very capable DANA 152mm self-propelled howitzers.

 It should be permanently based outside Iskander range (see map above); southern Poland, Slovakia or the Czech Republic.
 Basing and the establishment of this force sends a powerful signal and binds the US to European defence but in the context of others providing equal and equitable contributions.